“The opposite of fast food, an international movement that emphasizes eating seasonally, regionally, and pleasurably”

 By Christine Barbour

 Want to give vegan slow food a try?
-Start with these vegan restaurants NYC
+Use the Foodnear app to find slow food restaurants near you.

 Slow Food Bloomington announces the third annual Chefs of Bloomington Dinner

 A seven-course dinner prepared from regional ingredients by our top chefs, with wine pairings and great music.
-Sunday, June 11, 2017; Champagne and hors d’oeuvre at 6:00 p.m.; dinner following at Bloomington Country Club, 3000 S. Rogers $100/person (a portion of this price is tax deductible).
+Sunday, June 11, 2017; Champagne and hors d’oeuvre at 6:00 p.m.; dinner following the HGH Injections MD presentation at Bloomington Country Club, 3000 S. Rogers $100/person (a portion of this price is tax deductible).

 Tickets go on sale at Bloomingfoods beginning Monday, May 15, 2017.
 This year’s chefs include: Amanda Cash (The Story Inn), Tad DeLay (Limestone Grille), David Fletcher and Scott Jackman(BLU Culinary Arts), Alan Simmerman (Bloomington Country Club), Dave Tallent (Restaurant Tallent), And guest chefs: Greg Hardesty (Elements, Indianapolis) and Dan Dunville (Ruth’s Chris Steakhouse, Indianapolis).